-I couldn’t keep thoughts of Hezbollah guerillas and rape out of my head.
-Line up a putt, Hezbollah guerillas.
+I couldn’t keep thoughts of Hezbollah guerrillas and rape out of my head.
+Line up a putt, Hezbollah guerrillas.
 Hit a 9-iron, woman got raped.
-Take out my driver – Hezbollah guerillas.
+Take out my driver – Hezbollah guerrillas.
 What a lovely day of golf this was going to be!

-In fact, it was such a great day, I decided I’d play the course again – as soon as they move it out of Hezbollah territory!
+In fact, it was such a great day, I decided I’d play the course again – as soon as they move it to Pennsylvania.